How to Choose the Right Lunch Box

 If your child is going to be taking a sandwich to school each day, then you need a lunchbox which easily holds one, such as these:

-If your child is more of a picker and doesn't like sandwiches, then one with more compartments for more variety is better:
+If your child is more of a picker or grazer and doesn't like full sized sandwiches, then a bento lunchbox with more compartments for packing variety is more suitable:

 2. Does your child have a large appetite?

-If not, you can get a way with a smaller lunchbox.
+If not, you can get away with a smaller lunchbox.
 Or if your child is the type who just wants to play (like mine!) then they don't need as much food packed for at school.
 If they are a slow eater then you also won't need to pack as much as they just won't get through it before their play time starts.

 On the other hand, if they are a big eater then get something which can hold lots of food so they don't go hungry!
 The B.box and Go Green ranges are very generously sized, and the Large Go Green is the largest bento style box on the market, holding 8 cups of food.
 The b.box Wholefoods Lunchbox is also large and holds whole fruit (like apples and bananas) as well as a whole sandwich.